Extended Parallel Corpus for Amharic-English Machine Translation: Conclusions

 \section{Conclusions}

 We collected, preprocessed, segmented, and aligned Amharic-English parallel sentences from various sources.
-In doing so, we addressed language-specific issues such as normalization and end-of-sentence disambiguation.
-Besides, the corpus is larger than the previously compiled corpora; it is released freely for research purposes.
-In the automatic evaluation of PBSMT and NMT models trained with the corpus, NMT models outperform PBSMT models.
-Besides, NMT models with subword units outperform the word-based ones.
+In doing so, we addressed different issues such as normalization and spelling correction.
+The corpus will be helpful for machine translation of a low-resource language, Amharic.
+Therefore, we freely released the corpus for research purposes.
+Also, we developed baseline SMT and NMT systems; we trained SMT and NMT models using the corpus.
+Additionally, we used a large monolingual corpus for the language model of SMT and back-translation of NMT in the experiments.
+As a result, NMT models outperform SMT models by approximately six to seven BLEU in the automatic evaluation.
+Besides, among the NMT models, the subword models outperform the word-based models by three to four BLEU.
+Moreover, two other relevant automatic evaluation metrics, CharacTER and BEER, reflect corresponding differences among the trained models.

 We recommend future work to increase the size of the corpus by extracting text from scanned documents.
-We are engaged in doing additional experiments with other word segmentation techniques for subword-based translations.
+In addition, we are engaged in doing additional experiments with other word segmentation methods for subword-based translations.